 Tipperary Tourism launches 2019 membership scheme

-From left to right, Luke Murtagh Chairperson of Tipperary Tourism, Terry Cunningham Back to The Wall Tours, Marie Phelan Tipperary Tourism, Elizabeth Nallen Bowen Hotel Minella, Mark Molloy Crossoque
+Luke Murtagh Chair of Tipperary Tourism, Terry Cunningham Back to The Wall Tours, Marie Phelan Tipperary Tourism, Elizabeth Nallen Bowen Hotel Minella, Mark Molloy, Mairead Winters, John Egan

-Tipperary Tourism board members officially launched Tipperary Tourism’s 2019 membership scheme today at St Patricks Well, Clonmel placing a spotlight on the amazing hidden gems dotted all across the Tipperary countryside.
+Tipperary Tourism board members officially launched Tipperary Tourism’s 2019 membership scheme earlier this week at St Patricks Well, Clonmel placing a spotlight on the amazing hidden gems dotted all across the Tipperary countryside.

+2018 was a very productive year for Tipperary Tourism which saw the development of a thoroughly researched three year marketing strategy which is available for members to use in their own businesses.

 Details on how to become a Tipperary Tourism Member are available by email to tourism@tipperarycoco.ie or by phone to 0761065178.